seveas/pamphlet/README.md

 `app.get_user(self, prompt=None):`

 Get the loginname of the user.
-This is mostley meant for pam modules, but can be used by applications.
+This is mostly meant for pam modules, but can be used by applications.
 It may prompt the user for their username using the conversation function.
 Generally, you'll want to read the `user` item instead of using this function.